Informatievlaanderen/VSDS-LDES-E2E-testing/e2e-test/use-cases/gipod/3.synchronize-ldes/README.md

 ```bash
 curl -X POST http://localhost:9011/alias -H "Content-Type: application/json" -d '@create-alias.json'
 ```

+#### 2. Upload NiFi Workflow
+Log on to the [Apache NiFi user interface](https://localhost:8443/nifi) using the user credentials provided in the `env.user` file.

+Once logged in, create a new process group based on the [replicate workflow](./nifi-workflow.json) as specified in [here](../../../support/context/workflow/README.md#creating-a-workflow).

+You can verify the LDES client processor properties to ensure the input source is the GIPOD simulator and the sink properties to ensure that the InvokeHTTP processor POSTs the LDES members to the sink HTTP server.
+* the `LdesClient` component property `Datasource url` should be `http://ldes-server-simulator/api/v1/ldes/mobility-hindrances`
+* the `InvokeHTTP` component property `Remote URL` should be `http://ldes-client-sink/member` and the property `HTTP method` should be `POST`

 #### 3. Start the Workflow
 Start the workflow as described [here](../../../support/context/workflow/README.md#starting-a-workflow).